-Leaving your job to go freelance is one of the most liberating feelings of your life.
-But a year or two later, it’s not uncommon to feel stuck in a rut once more.
-Your earnings are flatlining, your client base has stalled, and every day is starting to feel the same.
+Leaving your job to go freelance is so liberating.
+But a year or two later, you might feel stuck in a rut once more.
+Your earnings might flatline, your client base may stall, and every day could start to feel the same.

 We've teamed up with Coconut – the current account for freelancers and self-employed people – to bring you 25 tools that can help you become more productive and efficient as a freelancer.